dropbox/zxcvbn/README.md

 </script>
 ```

 But this isn't recommended, as the 680k download will block your initial page load.
+Note: the advantage of using `zxcvbn-async.js` over the HTML5 `async` script attribute is that it works in old browsers.

 # Usage

-`zxcvbn` adds a single function to the global namespace:

 ``` javascript
 zxcvbn(password, user_inputs)